-In 2021, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
+In 2022, the Fire Prevention Division continued to support the mission of the Mentor-on-the-Lake Fire Department.
 This is accomplished through fire safety inspections of commercial buildings throughout the City of Mentor-on-the-Lake and residential fire safety inspections when requested by the resident.
 The Fire Prevention Division is also required to oversee the annual fireworks show that is presented by the Mentor Harbor Yacht club.
 In addition to the daily responsibilities, the Fire Prevention Division participates in public relations events as well.
 This included the annual Santa rounds.
-2021 continued to be a difficult time with the COVID pandemic however, we were able to begin our normal inspection routines.
+In 2022, many of the restrictions from the COVID pandemic were relaxed which allowed us to continue our normal inspection routines.
 We were also able to attend the various public relations events that were scheduled.

-As we look forward to 2022, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.
+As we look forward to 2023, the Fire Prevention Division will continue to look for additional ways to provide excellent customer service and a safer community.

 Thank you for your continued support.

-Respectfully submitted,
+Respectfully submitted, Fire Inspectors:

-Fire Inspectors
+Full-Time Part-Time

 Lt.
 Anthony Konte B.C.
 Ray Paduano

 F.F.
-Jeremy Campaign
+Jeremy Campaign F.F.

-F.F.
 Mike O'Connell

-FIRE PREVENTION 2021
+FIRE PREVENTION 2022